lambda826/My-Notebook/99 Interview/BQ.md

 # Why do you want to leave your current role?

 # Do you have any questions for me?
-[29:39](https://www.youtube.com/watch?v=ObFGBUF-TuQ&t=1779s) Premium Merch, Buy Me A Coffee, Patreon [31:04](https://www.youtube.com/watch?v=ObFGBUF-TuQ&t=1864s) Special Thanks & Shout-out to our champion members on Buy Me A Coffee & Patreon
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNTM4NzcwNDAsLTgxMDc4OTYzMF19
+eyJoaXN0b3J5IjpbLTY4NTgwMjY3OCwtODEwNzg5NjMwXX0=
 -->